veertuinc/anka-docs/Plugins and Integrations/Troubleshooting/jenkins/unable-to-start-vm-or-connect-as-jenkins-node.md

 ---
-title: "Jenkins doesn't start VMs"
+title: "Jenkins doesn't start VMs or connect as a Jenkins node"
-linkTitle: "Jenkins doesn't start VMs"
+linkTitle: "Jenkins doesn't start VMs or connect as a Jenkins node"
 weight: 3
+aliases:
+  - /plugins-and-integrations/troubleshooting/jenkins/vms-not-starting/
 ---

 ## Scenario

 You configured Anka Build Cloud alongside the Jenkins plugin.
-You are now trying to run a job but it doesn't start and you are not seeing any new Nodes connected to Jenkins.
+You are now trying to run a job but you either don't see a node connecting to a running VM (seen in the Anka Controller UI), or no VM starts at all.

 > **Note**
 > When Jenkins starts a job using the Anka plugin, a lot of times you will see this message: